CivicActions/agile-california/documentation/usds-checklist.md

 4. Develop metrics that will measure how well the service is meeting user needs at each step of the service

 #### Actions
-1. In order to understand at what points the system would be useful, we interviewed several parents and case workers to get a clearer picture of their needs and how they would prefer to interact with the system.
-What we learned is that foster parents, case workers, and biological parents will need to interact with the system in a variety of circumstances-- sometimes under duress (i.e. a foster parent is being contacted by a bio parent for visitation but foster parent doesn't know visitation status, and needs to contact case worker, or a foster parent is ill and needs to seek a respite facility to drop a child off while they recover).
+1. In order to understand at what points the system would be useful, we [interviewed several parents and case workers](https://github.com/CivicActions/agile-california/tree/master/documentation/ux/user-interviews) to get a clearer picture of their needs and how they would prefer to interact with the system.
+What we learned is that foster parents, case workers, and biological parents will need to interact with the system in a variety of circumstances - sometimes under duress (i.e. a foster parent is being contacted by a bio parent for visitation but foster parent doesn't know visitation status, and needs to contact case worker, or a foster parent is ill and needs to seek a respite facility to drop a child off while they recover).
 Therefore, the system needs to be flexible enough to be accessed on-the-go.
 We built a completely responsive site so that users can access from desktop and mobile device, and would propose building a separate mobile app so that users can get immediate notifications as to whether they have a new message, and other advanced features.
-2. In addition to conducting direct user interviews, we constructed empathy maps that helped us further synthesize the feedback from parents and case workers to understand their main pain points and what they had the most to gain from a better system.
+2. In addition to conducting direct user interviews, we constructed empathy maps and personas that helped us further synthesize the feedback from parents and case workers to understand their main pain points and what they had the most to gain from a better system.
 Once we understood the most critical pain points for each user, we prioritized building features to resolve these issues and focused our efforts around what we were hearing.
 3. Foster parents and biological parents would both be given literature to orient them towards the website and instructions to download mobile app.
 Case workers would be provided links and instructions in an organization-wide training.
 4. We will install Google Analytics and plan to perform user surveys and direct observation to watch users navigating through the site and app.